-Short span bridges have been designed with integral abutments supported on narrow spread footings capable of providing a small amount of rotation, similar to the abutments of a rigid frame.
+Short span bridges have been designed with integral abutments supported on narrow spread footings capable of providing a small amount of rotation, similar to the abutments of a cast-in-place rigid frameframe, and shall be designed as rigid frames.
 The behaviour of the structure and its durability is greatly influenced by the movement required and detail of the footing.
 It is therefore restricted to structures less than 40 m in length.

-Bridges shall have integral abutments as required by Section 2.1.3.
+Bridges shall have integral abutments as required by Section 2.1.2.
 The structure length and skew limitations can be exceeded subject to approval by the Structural Section.
 Reference should be made to the Structural Office Report # SO-96-01, "Integral Abutment Bridges".